mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 The biggest charging operator in Poland is [GreenWay Polska](https://greenwaypolska.pl/en/).
 The prices are expensive (0,49€ per kWh, with additional time-based penalty when charging more than 45/60 minutes), but there is no other operator.
-It's highly recommended to register with GreenWay, since it is the most common charging network in Poland by far.
+It's highly recommended to register with GreenWay, since it is the most common charging network in Poland and Slovakia by far.
 There are quite a lot of charging places (even though they only host 1AC+1DC charger, so the reliability rating is "fair").